 Note: You can sub white sugar for rock sugar.
 I’ve done it, however, if the Vietnamese street venders don’t traditionally do that, I’m assuming its a step down in overall pho flavor.
 Get a huge box of this for a couple bucks at an again food market.

 Step 6: Boil Rice Noodles in Separate Pot

 Broth is ready!
-Prepare noodles according to package in separate pan of boiling water, unless they are fresh noodles that require no cooking.
+Prepare noodles according to package in separate pan of boiling water.
 Never cook them in your pho broth!
 That will leave cloudy thickened broth, yuck.
 Its okay to have lots of extra cooked up as they store well in the fridge.